LyonSyonII/Polyglot/README.md

 > If the language in question has a native dictionary, then it will be used.

 ### Control flow
+#### If / Else If / Else
+If some condition is met, execute the code inside the `if`.
+If the condition is false, execute the code inside the `elif` (else if).
+If all the conditions above are false, execute the code inside the `else`.

     if condition
         // something
     end